-When receiving the Get System Info command, the M24LR16E-R sends back its information data in the response.
+When receiving the Get System Info command, the M24LR04E-R sends back its information data in the response.
 The Option_flag is not supported.
 The Get System Info can be issued in both Addressed and Non Addressed modes.

-The Protocol_extension_flag can be set to 0 or 1.
-Table 70 and Table 72 show M24LR16E-R response to the Get System Info command depending on the value of the Protocol_extension_flag.
+The Protocol_extension_flag must be set to 0.
+Table 70 shows the M24LR04E-R response to the Get System Info command depending on the value of the Protocol_extension_flag.